CMAP-REPOS/DemographicForecasting/README.md

   - Filter ffemale Household population estimates for 2011-2019 for females, 15-44 years

 Step 7:
-  - For 2011-2019 population estimate data, subtract expected GQ values from county total for each age group to get County Household populations
+  - For 2011-2019 population estimate data, subtract expected GQ values from county total for each age group to estimate County Household populations